Alibaba gobbles up stake in China's Walmart

 Alibaba has been bolstering its presence in traditional retail over the past couple of years.
 Its Hema groceries brand combines elements of online and offline shopping.

 The strategy is part of the company's efforts to capture a big slice of China's online food market, which is expected to be worth $180 billion by 2020, according to research firm IGD.
-China's overall grocery market is valued at more than $660 billion, DBS data shows.
+China's overall grocery market is currently worth more than $1.2 trillion, second only to the United States, IGD said.

 Related: Walmart is killing Target and making Amazon sweat